 The Wellesley Students' Aid Society, Inc. is an organization dedicated to providing financial and personal support to Wellesley students.
-Students receive aid in many ways, from tuition grants and loans administered by Student Financial Services, to book vouchers, Amazon cards and senior gifts that are distributed directly to students when they come to the Students’ Aid Society office.
+Students receive aid in many ways, from tuition grants and loans administered by Student Financial Services, to Emergency Aid, Amazon.com gift cards, short-term loans and senior gifts that are distributed directly to students when they come to the Students’ Aid Society office.
 Flexibility enables the Society to respond to students’ needs as they change over the years.

 No. The Society is an independent corporation which has always been managed and supported by alumnae.
 Founded in 1878 by Pauline Durant, the Students' Aid Society was the sole source of financial aid at Wellesley until the 1930's when the College instituted its own program of financial aid.

 What is the difference between financial assistance from the Students' Aid Society and the College's financial aid program?

 Students receive financial assistance from the Students’ Aid Society both directly and indirectly.
 Many students receive tuition grants and Private Education Loans as part of their financial aid package, which is administered by the College’s Student Financial Services department, using resources that are provided by the Students’ Aid Society and are a portion of the total financial aid package.

 In addition, the Students’ Aid Society provides direct financial support to students on financial aid in the form of Amazon.com gift cards, senior gifts, short-term loans and Emergency Aid.
 We also provide International students with linens when they arrive at Wellesley College, and graduating seniors may borrow a cap and gown for commencement.

 Any student who encounters an unexpected financial shortfall may come to the Students’ Aid Society office to request a short-term, interest free loan.

 For the academic year 2021-2022, Students' Aid provided $680,000 for grants and $600,000 for Private Education Loans.